 1.4.
-The ENP (also referred to as 'the Plan') has been prepared for the community by the community.
+The ENP has been prepared for the community by the community.
 This document is the product of an intensive programme of consultation and community events.
-Each stage of the project has evolved from the needs and wants of the community, the Neighbourhood Plan Steering Group, and the Parish Council.
+Each stage of the project has evolved from the needs and wants of the community, the neighbourhood plan Steering Group, and the Parish Council.
 Most recently this includes detailed consideration and consultation of the approach to be taken on the delivery of housing in the Parish, conducted in early Spring 2017.
 Our consultant team (Urban Imprint) have then translated this into a formal Planning Policy document and have checked and double-checked their interpretation with the community at each stage along the process.